annajafi/annajafiminiproject/index.md

 ## Project Motivations
 I was inspired to make this because I've liked DC comics for years and it was one of my inspirations to getting into learning quantum because I kept seeing it referrenced so often.

-## Goals
-I really liked the talk with Dr. Spiros Michalakis and I want to pursue a similar field to his as it combines two of my hobbies together.
-The project I made serves as a representation of that overlap between fiction and science that I want to build as a career in the future.

 ## Quantum Topics(Tools/Techniques)
 **Entanglement**